-“There is a narrowness with texting and you don’t get to see the breadth of a person that you need to see,” study author Jonathan Sandberg said in a press release.
-One positive thing they did find was that couples reported satisfaction from communicating affection over text, so feel free to keep sending those xo’s.
+"There is a narrowness with texting and you don't get to see the breadth of a person that you need to see," study author Jonathan Sandberg said in a press release.
+One positive thing they did find was that couples reported satisfaction from communicating affection over text, so feel free to keep sending those xo's and emojis.

 Think back to the time when you and partner first started dating.
 How different is your life now?
 Maybe you're further along in your career, or perhaps you've successfully worked on your anger issues.
 But if you can't think of a single difference between then and now, your relationship might be suffering more than you realize.

-In a relationship, “I feel your pain” should be something you both say and mean.
-One study from the American Psychological Association found that relationship satisfaction was directly linked to each partner’s ability to perceive their signifiant other’s emotions.
-Based on their findings, the study authors encourage couples to emphasize with one another and communicate when they sense emotion, whether it’s pleasure or pain.
+In a relationship, "I feel your pain" should be something you both say and mean.
+One study from the American Psychological Association found that relationship satisfaction was directly linked to each partner's ability to perceive their signifiant other's emotions.
+Based on their findings, the study authors encourage couples to empathize with one another and communicate when they sense emotion—whether it's pleasure or pain.

 Unfortunately, we still live in a society where gender norms expect the man to bring home the bacon—and when those roles are reversed, it can have a detrimental effect on the relationship.
 Men who completely rely on their wive's income were five times more likely to cheat compared to men who contribute to the household as much as their wives, a study from the American Sociological Association found.
 If you find yourself in this situation, the only two solutions are either to get a higher-paying job or accept the fact that society is changing and it's OK for a woman to make more money than you.